messa/tools/README.md

 Pretty-print all contents in a MongoDB.
 For development/debug purposes.

-## svnlog

-Show Subversion repository history log with diffs for each commit.

-Output is similar to `git log -p --color`.
-Uses `colordiff` for coloring `svn diff` output; if colordiff is not found, output is not colored.

 ## trim

 Trim excessive whitespace from line ends in text files.